Occupational Health and Safety Management System (ISO 45001)

 - Helps to achieve OH&S objectives

 - Enhances occupational health and safety performance

-- Helps to fulfil the OH&S compliance obligations
+- Helps to fulfill the OH&S compliance obligations

 - Helps to identify and meet the expectations of interested parties

 - Enhances corporate image and credibility of the organization to get more business

 - Potentially lowers insurance premium after getting the certification of ISO 45001

 - Helps to identify hazards and put in place controls